 So, what exactly are we talking about here?
 At the end of the day, AI chatbot platforms are tools that let you build and manage automated chat agents.
 Forget those old-school, rigid bots that couldn't handle a typo.
 Today’s AI chatbots use natural language processing (NLP) to actually understand what people are saying and respond like a human would (or at least, pretty close).

 For customer service teams, this is huge.
-These bots can plug into your helpdesk (like Zendesk or Intercom), your knowledge bases, and other tools to offer instant help, 24/7.
+These bots can plug into your helpdesk (like Zendesk or other popular systems), your knowledge bases, and other tools to offer instant help, 24/7.
 They can take care of the repetitive stuff, answering common questions, checking order statuses, or routing conversations, so your human agents can focus on the tricky issues.
 The really good ones don't just spit out answers; they help streamline your whole support process.

-How we chose the best AI chatbot platforms for 2025
+How we chose the best AI chatbot platforms for 2026

 Here’s what I looked for: